natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-01-mix-cd-october-surprise.md

 description: A nostalgic mix created during the vibrant atmosphere of the 2008 elections, capturing the spirit of the moment through music.
 emoji: 🎶
 tags:
+  - 🎵 Music
+  - 🎉 Celebration
-  - 🎤 mixes
+  - 🗳️ Politics
-  - 🇺🇸 elections
+  - 📝 Writing
-  - 🎧 music
+  - 🌀 Complexity
 haiku: |
   Tunes of a moment,
   Friendships in harmony,